HelenQuang/Eurojackpot-Simulator/README.md

 # Eurojackpot Simulator Website

-> A project built with Node JS, Express, MongoDB, React JS and Typescript to simulate the real Eurojackpot lottery with false money.
+> A project built with Node JS, Express, MongoDB, React JS and Typescript to simulate the real Eurojackpot lottery with fake money (from Google Pay or Sample Card Information below).

 ## Specifications: